pbierkortte/AI-Prompt-Toolkit/tools/llm_cot_meta_prompting.md

-# Chain of Thought Meta-Prompt Template
+# Chain of Thought Meta-Prompting

 Creating effective prompts can be challenging, but don't worry!
 This template empowers the AI Assistant to automatically generate nuanced prompts for you and iteratively execute them to produce a better output.